CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Shortest Path/README.md

 ![Graph after loop 6](https://github.com/CodeSpaceHQ/AppliedAlgorithms/blob/shortest-path/Guide/Greedy/Shortest%20Path/assets/iug_6.png "Graph after loop 6")

+*A path from 'F' to 'E' is examined but is not accepted because it's distance is not less than dist['E'].
+*All nodes in the graph have been examined and the shortest spanning tree to each node in the graph has been found.
+The algorithm terminates.

     dist = {'A':0, 'B': 11, 'C': 7, 'D': 9, 'E': 20, 'F': 20}
     prev = {'A':None, 'B': 'D', 'C': 'A', 'D': 'A', 'E': 'D', 'F': 'B'}

+**COMPLETED**

 ### Directed Graph